 There is so much work to do and we’re excited to partner both with BIPOC-led groups as well as other white organizers to ensure that we’re playing our part in as useful and non-duplicative a manner as possible.
 We have so much respect for the work SURJ in particular is doing (a special shout-out to their Southern Crossroads initiative).
 We founded Barnraisers because, even with so much great work out there, there is still an intense additional demand from white people nationwide for more resources/support/coaching to help move the hearts and minds of those closest to them.
 As we continue to expand our model, we’re committed to open, transparent and generous sharing of all of our training resources.
 Our priority is dismantling white supremacy, not trying to build up ourselves at the expense of others.
 If you’re doing anti-racist organizing with white people and want to collaborate, drop us a line.
 We’d love to talk.

-At every membership level, it means you’ll get regular, (perhaps overly) transparent updates on where we’re working, what we’re learning and how our model is evolving.
-You’ll hear about our accountability to Black, Brown and Indigenous organizers and, at our annual meeting, get to offer feedback on some of our thorniest challenges.
-You’ll also hear first about new trainings and coaching opportunities and get opportunities to connect with and learn from inspiring organizers across the country.
+At every membership level, it means you’ll get an annual (perhaps overly) transparent update on where we’re working, what we’re learning and how our model is evolving.
+You’ll hear about our accountability to Black, Brown and Indigenous organizers and get to offer feedback on some of our thorniest challenges.

 - Under $50 annual donation: While you won’t be a member, your help will be much appreciated.

 - $50 annual donation: You’re a Barnraisers member!
-You’ll updates on our work, an invitation to our annual (virtual) member’s meeting, a hand-written thank you card (with a sticker in it!) and early information about training and coaching opportunities.
+You’ll receive an annual update on our work and a hand-written thank you card (with a sticker in it!).

 - $100 annual donation: Everything listed above plus one piece of classic public-radio-fund drive style Barnraisers merchandise (either a shirt or a tote bag).
 Most of all, though, you’ll be double helping our ability to speed and scale this work, which we truly need right now.